tylerebowers/Schwab-API-Python/README.md

 ## What can this program do?
  - Authenticate and access the full api.
- - Automatic token management and "access token" updates.
+ - Automatic token management and "access token" refreshes.
  - Functions for all api functions (examples in `examples/api_demo.py`)
  - Stream real-time data with a customizable response handler (examples in `examples/stream_demo.py`)
- ### TBD
+ - Option for capture of callback urls when callback has a port (starts webserver on this port).
- - ~~Paper trading client~~
+ - Option for automatic starting/stopping of streamer when market opens/closes.
- - Automatic refresh token updates.
-(Waiting for Schwab implementation)
+ - Streaming stability with automatic restarts if the streamer crashes.

 ### Notes
 The schwabdev folder contains code for main operations:
  - `__init__.py` linker to client class.